juga0/torguts/02-dataflow.md

 >`getaddrinfo()`.
 (Nowadays we use Libevent's evdns facility to
 >perform DNS requests asynchronously.)

+#### Linked connections ####

+Sometimes two channels are joined together, such that data which the Tor process sends on one should immediately be received by the same Tor process on the other.
+(For example, when Tor makes a tunneled directory connection, this is implemented on the client side as a directory connection whose output goes, not to the network, but to a local entry connection.
+And when a directory receives a tunnelled directory connection, this is implemented as an exit connection whose output goes, not to the network, but to a local directory connection.)

+The earliest versions of Tor to support linked connections used socketpairs for the purpose.
+But using socketpairs forced us to copy data through kernelspace, and wasted limited file descriptors.
+So instead, a pair of connections can be linked in-process.
+Each linked connection has a pointer to the other, such that data written on one is immediately readable on the other, and vice versa.

 ### From connections to channels ###

 There's an abstraction layer above OR connections (the ones that